Alcohol-Medication Interactions: Potentially Dangerous Mixes

 - People aged 65 and older are at particularly high risk for harm, due in part to age-related changes in their physiology and in part to their increasing use of medications that could interact with alcohol.

-Dozens of common medications have the potential to interact in dangerous ways with alcohol.1 Consequences can range from gastrointestinal bleeding and liver damage to falls, traffic accidents, and overdose deaths.1 By one estimate, 40% of adults took a medication in the past year that could interact negatively with alcohol.1 For example, about 5-6% of people who drink regularly are prescribed a sedative hypnotic or opioid for at least 30 days,2 the combination of which can be deadly.
+Dozens of common medications have the potential to interact in dangerous ways with alcohol.1,2 Consequences can range from gastrointestinal bleeding and liver damage to falls, traffic accidents, and overdose deaths.1 By one estimate, 40% of adults took a medication in the past year that could interact negatively with alcohol.1 For example, about 5-6% of people who drink regularly are prescribed a sedative-hypnotic or opioid drug for at least 30 days,3 the combination of which can be deadly.

-People over age 65 are at particularly high risk for harm, in part because of age-related changes in how the body responds to both alcohol and medications, and in part because older adults often take multiple medications with the potential to interact with alcohol.3 About 80 percent of people aged 65 and older took a medication in the past year that could interact with alcohol.1 Both the size of this patient age group and the percentage taking alcohol-interactive medications is increasing.4
+People over age 65 are at particularly high risk for harm, in part because of age-related changes in how the body responds to both alcohol and medications, and in part because older adults often take multiple medications with the potential to interact with alcohol.4 About 80% of people aged 65 and older took a medication in the past year that could interact with alcohol.1 Both the size of this patient age group and the percentage taking alcohol-interactive medications is increasing.5

 Fortunately, educating patients about the risks of combining medications with alcohol may help them avoid negative outcomes.
 Here, we describe briefly how alcohol and medications can interact, and we provide a few examples of common medications that could interact negatively with alcohol.
 We provide links to resources to help you mitigate these risks, including a consensus-developed list of potentially serious alcohol-medication interactions in older adults.